netd-tud/riot-exercises/04-saul/README.md

 defined access functions and a common data structure.

-Each device driver implementing this interface has to expose a set of predefined functions and it has to register itself to the central SAUL registry.
+Each device driver implementing this interface has to expose a set of predefined functions, and it has to register itself to the central SAUL registry.
 From here devices can be found, listed, and accessed.

 Each device exposes its name and type.
 This information can be used for